Sima, Comores Komori جزر القمر - Things to Do in Sima

 Insider Tips

-Learn basic French or Comorian phrases as English is not widely spoken outside tourist areas
+Learn basic French or Comorian phrases as English is rarely spoken outside tourist contexts

 Explore Activities in Sima